usds/website-redesign/_reports_to_congress/2016/01_letter.md

 ---
+title: 2016 Report to Congress
-title: Letter from the Administrator
+short: Letter from the Administrator
 report: 2016
 permalink: /report-to-congress/2016/
 front: true